tgrosinger/md-advanced-tables/docs/formulas.md

 we have requested `2` decimal points, the results will instead be `0.14`.

-You may also output the result as a datetime with the `;dt` formatting directive.
+You may also output the result as a datetime with the `;dt` formatting directive or as hours and minutes with the `;hm` formatting directive.
 In this example, we take a datetime and add 600000 milliseconds, then output the result as a datetime.

 ```
 | Start            | Ms     | End              |